status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 ![A screenshot of a list of channels in a Status Community channel, showing with different notifications for different channels.](./channels-your-quick-start-guide/287-1-1.png)

-A channel in Status is a dedicated conversation space within a community centered around a particular topic.
+A channel in Status is a dedicated conversation space within a community centred around a particular topic.
 Community members can [join](./join-a-channel.md) and [leave](./leave-a-channel.md) these channels at their convenience.

 !!! note
-    Messages in [token-gated communities][how-to-use-communities-your-quick-start-guide] and token-gated channels are always end-to-end encrypted.
+    Messages in token-gated communities and token-gated channels are always [end-to-end encrypted][about-status-messages].

 As a community owner, you can use channels to break down a large community into smaller, more focused sub-groups.
 With Status, you can [configure channel permissions][configure-channel-permissions] based on token ownership.
 For example, [you can make an open channel token-gated][set-up-a-token-gated-channel], only allowing holders of specific tokens to join.